Why Family Patterns Repeat Across Generations

 “I will stay connected through pain.”

-These movements usually arise from love, connection, and belonging rather than conscious intention.
+These movements usually arise from love, belonging, and connection rather than conscious choice.

 What Causes Entanglements?

-This short video explores how unconscious loyalty, belonging, and identification with earlier family members may contribute to entanglements within the family system.
-Understanding how entanglements develop can help explain why emotional, relational, and behavioral patterns sometimes continue repeating across generations.
+Entanglements are one way repeating family patterns may develop.
+This short video explores how unconscious loyalty, belonging, and identification with earlier family members can contribute to emotional, relational, and behavioral patterns that continue across generations.
+It complements the concepts discussed above by showing how these dynamics may unfold within the Family Constellations process.

 The Nervous System and Repetition

-The nervous system tends to repeat what feels familiar.
-Even when familiar patterns are painful, they may still feel safer than unfamiliar experiences.
+The nervous system naturally organizes around familiarity.
+Even when familiar patterns are painful, they may still feel safer than experiences that are new or unfamiliar.

 • emotionally unavailable relationships